DiagnosticsMonkey/Tool-Ponder_Pico2/docs/features.md

 ![SPI I2C](assets/v1.0/spi-i2c.png ':size=200')

 >[!TIP]
->These pins could be used for GPIO.
+>These pins could be used for GPIO, for example for triggering wider aspects of a test system.

 #### Programming